gettalong/webgen-sass_twitter_bootstrap-bundle/README.md

 # Sass Twitter Bootstrap framework for webgen

-This is a webgen extension that provides the [Sass][1] port of the [Twitter Bootstrap framework][2].
+This is a webgen extension bundle that provides the [Sass][1] port of the [Twitter Bootstrap framework][2].
 This allows the easy inclusion of parts or all of the Twitter Bootstrap framework in webgen websites.

 It is based on the great LESS-to-Sass translation